 Water and wastewater engineer

-You’re responsible for the supply of clean water, the disposal of wastewater and sewage and the prevention of flood damage.
+You're responsible for supplying clean water, disposing of wastewater and sewage and preventing flood damage.

 Also known as: civil engineer (wastewater), wastewater process engineer, design engineer (wastewater)